ktasper/data_game_fm/README.md

-I did something similar before, but really liked the idea of building a web app with `django` to store/save results and to make it more user-friendly.
+I did something similar before, but really liked the idea of building a web app with `flask` to store/save results and to make it more user-friendly.